pradeep-cod/mate-money-mind/README.md

 #### User Dashboards
 ![User A Dashboard](src/images/UserA_Dashboard.png)
 This shows **User A’s dashboard**, with the current balance at the top, a monthly spending bar, and a settlement summary.
 The goal here is to give users a **quick snapshot** of their financial position.
-The design is intentionally clean and minimal, so the most important data—balance, spending, and settlements—stand out immediately.
+The design is intentionally clean and minimal, so the most important data, balance, spending, and settlements stand out immediately.

 ![User B Dashboard](src/images/UserB_Dashboard.png)
 This is **User B’s dashboard**, which mirrors User A’s but from the opposite settlement perspective.
 When **User A clicks "Settle Up"**, User B is automatically informed that the payment has been settled, ensuring **synchronization and transparency**.
 In the **top-right corner**, users can toggle perspective between accounts, which allows seamless switching in shared financial tracking.